feravolt/FDE.AI-docs/faq.md

 - _How do I uninstall FDE.AI correctly?_

-> Uninstall the app as usual and reboot your device.
-All settings will return to default.
-Consider
+> For root users - uninstall the app as usual and reboot your device.
+All settings will return to
-> reporting your reasons for uninstalling in the support group, especially if there were bugs or
-> unexpected behavior.
+> default.
+> For shizuku users - got to FDE.AI app settings and press reset button, then uninstall the app as
+> usual and reboot your device.

 - _Which root methods are supported by app?_